-James Bourne, a project engineer at Kohler Mira in the UK, was inspired to find a low-tech handwashing solution after traveling to Indonesia with World Vision staff and witnessing the lack of access to adequate hygiene in the city of Ende on Flores Island.
+As part of our inaugural I-Prize competition, Kohler Mira project engineer James Bourne pitched his idea for a low-tech handwashing solution.
+He was inspired after traveling to Indonesia and witnessing the lack of adequate hygiene in the city of Ende on Flores Island.
 James observed that in the summer months, village water supplies dry up and families have to walk long distances to gather water from wells and streams several miles away.
 In addition to a need for changing the basic infrastructure, he recognized that the children and adults alike would benefit from increasing their handwashing frequency to reduce the spread and devastating effects of waterborne illnesses.

-Ultimately, James’ passion, determination and ingenuity to be part of the solution helped his team win incubation funding at the I-Prize which will support further development of his idea.
+Ultimately, James’ passion, determination and ingenuity to be part of the solution helped his team win incubation funding at the I-Prize—kicking off support for the development of his idea.
 Field work was performed, this time in Nepal, to explore the culture, behaviors, patterns and barriers to handwashing in developing regions.